mandeeps/SU-WaterCam/instructions/howto.md

 ### Project requires a Raspberry Pi or compatible single board computer
 running Linux.

-If using a Pi Zero install headers if it doesn't ship with them attached
+If using a Pi Zero, install the headers if it doesn't ship with them attached

 ### Parts List